harrisoncramer/harrisoncramer.me/src/markdown-pages/sharing-artifacts-across-circleci-builds.md

 1. Lint the code.
 2. Run some tests.

-Let's build a basic pipeline that does each of those jobs by running scripts inside our package.json file:
+Let's build a pipeline that does each of those jobs by running scripts inside our package.json file:

 ```yaml{14,23}
 version: 2.1